Dockton Bulkhead Removal Project

 - increased risk of fish being eaten by larger fish.

 King County held a public meeting on Vashon Island on Nov.
 12, 2019 for people to learn about the project.
-Project construction is targeted for August 2020 with completion by the fall 2020.
-If any replanting is required on disturbed areas of the site, that will occur following project construction in November or December.
+Project construction was completed in August 2020.
+A small area will be replanted in late 2020 or early 2021.

 The habitat needed for salmonid rearing has been substantially reduced as a result of landscape and river changes, such as the construction of dams and levees to contain rivers and the installation of bulkheads along marine shorelines.
 Juvenile salmon from all around Puget Sound use Vashon Island’s shoreline for feeding and retreating from deep water predators.